akhuh213/Project-2/README.md

 ## Database (postgresql)

 ### Models
-Three models were created using sequelize, user, calorielog, and my_recipe.
+Three models were created using sequelize, which are user, calorielog, and my_recipe.
 User model: User name, authentication information
 Calorielog: Food and calories information that user logs
 my_recipe: Recipe information that user saves.